mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 **Design narratives**

 To address aspects of utility and replication of research and some of the challenges of representation in research outputs that Bakker cites, may be addresssed via the form of a design narrative [@hoadley_creating_2002-1].
 The concept of design narrative emerged within DBR as a way to communicate the important detail of context and detail of the emerging learning design [@hoadley_creating_2002-1; @brase_knowledge_2024; @bell_theoretical_2004].

-I propose, that the increasing alignment of DBR and CHAT interventions, may be  augmented by using the existing tool of design narratives [@brase_knowledge_2024] with systemic and analytical concepts provided by activity theory.
+I propose, that the increasing alignment of DBR and CHAT interventions, may be augmented in part through the use of design narratives [@brase_knowledge_2024] with systemic and analytical concepts provided by activity theory.
 For an example for such a design narrative using CHAT terms see the case study of in Cole and colleagues book on Fifth Dimension [@cole_fifth_2006].

-While this approach may help address the more general bias of reviewers of journals is noted by Bakker [@bakker_design_2018] the logisical problems fitting in the description of design process with the restriction.
+While this approach may help address the more general bias of reviewers of journals is noted by Bakker [@bakker_design_2018] the logistical problems fitting in the description of design process with the restriction.
 The format of this PhD thesis at least allows for a full exploration in Chapter 5.

 **Rapid iteration of learning resources**